 Some of you may have just read that and thought, “Well forget that.”
 The dictionary defines creative as having good imagination or original ideas.
 I believe everyone is creative in some way or other because we are made in the image of God, and He is certainly creative.
 However, if coming up with original ideas for stealth teaching tactics isn’t your thing, no problem.
 Creative ideas don’t have to be your ideas.
 Many people generously share activities and lessons on blogs, websites, and in local homeschooling groups.
 Use them!

 Remember, too, that creativity can simply be taking an idea and applying it in a new way.
-During a writing activity where my son was describing an object, he was instructed to get a box of crayons out and find the color that matched the object.
+While doing the Keen Observation exercise from The Writer’s Jungle, my son was describing an object, he was instructed to get a box of crayons out and find the color that matched the object.
 He had chosen a bright orange dinosaur.
-Did you know there is a “Macaroni and Cheese” orange in a Crayola box?
+Did you know there is a “Macaroni and Cheese” crayon in a Crayola box?
 Everyone knows exactly what that orange looks like.
 (Seriously, really look at the names of crayons!)

 Based on that exercise I made up a game to play in the car.
 As we would drive around I asked them to name the colors they saw as if they were crayon names.
 One of my sons once saw a cream colored suburban and yelled out “Melted Mozzarella Cheese Cream!”
 Not sure if Ford will ever use it, but I like it.